top of page

 What happens during an TMS procedure?

 For each TMS session, the patient sits in a specially designed treatment chair, much like the kind used in a dentist’s office.
-Because TMS uses magnetic pulses, before beginning a treatment, patients are asked to remove any magnetic-sensitive objects (such as jewelry, credit cards).
-Patients are required to wear earplugs during treatment for their comfort and hearing protection, as TMS produces a loud clicking sound with each pulse, much like an MRI machine.
+Because TMS uses magnetic pulses, before beginning a treatment, patients are asked to remove any magnetic-sensitive objects.

 During the first TMS session, several measurements are made to ensure that the TMS coil will be properly positioned over the patient’s head.
 Once this is done, the TMS coil is suspended over the patient’s scalp.
 The TMS physician then measures the patient’s motor threshold, by administering several brief pulses.
 The motor threshold is the minimum amount of power necessary to make the patient’s thumb twitch, and varies from individual to individual.
 Measuring the motor threshold helps the physician personalize the treatment settings and determine the amount of energy required to stimulate brain cells.